razerofficial/cocos2d-plugin-razer-sdk/README.md

 ### RequestGamerInfo

 `RazerSDK::requestGamerInfo` returns the `GamerInfo` for the logged in user.
 This method should only be invoked after the `RazerSDK` has successfully initialized.
 The `RazerSDK::requestGamerInfo` function takes only a pointer to a `CallbacksRequestProducts` that can be extended.
 The `OnSuccess` callback is invoked if the operation completes successfully.
 The `OnFailure` callback is invoked if the operation failed.
 The `OnCancel` callback is invoked if the operation was canceled.
-The `OnSuccess` delegate receives a `RazerSDK::GamerInfo` structure.
-The `RazerSDK::GamerInfo` structure provides the `Username` and `Uuid` fields.
+The `OnSuccess` delegate receives a `RazerSDK::GamerInfo` object.
+The `RazerSDK::GamerInfo` object provides the `Username` and `Uuid` fields.

 ```
 	RazerSDK::Plugin::requestGamerInfo(&_sMain_CallbacksRequestGamerInfo);